jk5445/parallel-primes/README.md

 1. generates all primes less than the square root of n sequentially
 2. marks all multiples of the generated prime numbers in the process's block of the sieve
 3. sends the marked block to the master process

+## MPI

+This project uses MPI.
+MPI is a library for parallel processes.
+The processes do not share memory and can only communicate through MPI communication calls.
+While more complex algorithms and/or a shared memory approach would yield a better speedup, the purpose here is to increase familiarity with MPI and the distributed memory approach to parallelization.

 ## Performance